10th March 2023 - 18 min read

 Donations that fall under the following categories are restricted to 10% of your aggregate income:

-Any donations and contributions that were made by individual taxpayers to help fight against the Covid-19 pandemic also fall under this category.
-This includes donation made to the Covid-19 Fund that was set up by the government in 2020 to help those affected by the pandemic.
-Do make sure that you are able to provide supporting documents to verify your donations, such as official receipts and bank slips.
+Donations and contributions made by individual taxpayers to help fight against the Covid-19 pandemic (to approved institutions, organisations, or funds) also fall under this category.
+This includes the Covid-19 Fund that was set up by the government in 2020.

 2) Other donations, gifts, and contributions